Richard-L4/the-majors/readme.md

 - The trophy itself that goes to the player who wins the tournament and is introduced as "The champion golfer of the year and the winner of the Gold Medal".

 ## User Experience
-- My aim was to create a clean, crisp website that is easy to use, presents the information in a short, concise manner.
+- My aim was to create a clean, crisp front end website that is easy to use, presents the information in a short, concise manner.
 - On all pages the user can easily navigate to any part of the site they want to.
 - I was keen that even on a small screen the information is presented well, it's not 'overpowering' with too many colours, images and text all in a small space obscuring the users view.
+- As a user friendly design users will feel comfortable to return to the site time and time again.
 [Back to the top](#the-majors)
 ## Design
 - I initally used Balsamiq to create a skeleton idea for each page of the site.